-In the previous examples of mathematical statements , we highlighted two key phrases that appear incredibly often in mathematical statements: for all and there exists.
+In the examples of mathematical statements in the previous section, we highlighted two key phrases that appear incredibly often in mathematical statements: for all and there exists.
 These two phrases are called quantifiers in mathematics, and they form the building blocks of more complicated expressions.
 Occasionally, these quantifiers appear disguised by a different word choice.
 Here are a few phrases that mean precisely the same thing in mathematics:

-- For all: For every, For any, Every, Always, - There exists: There is, For some, We can find,

-These phrases mean what you might expect.
-For example, saying that a statement of the form "For all a, \ldots " is true means that whenever we plug in any particular value for a into the ... part, the resulting statement is true.
-Similarly, saying that a statement of the form "There exists a, \ldots " is true means that there is at least one (but possibly more) choice of a value to plug in for a so that the resulting statement is true.
+- For all: For every, For any, Every, Always, - There exists: There is, For some, We can find, there is at least one (but possibly more) choice of a value to plug in for a so that the resulting statement is true.
 Notice that we are not saying that there is exactly one choice.
 Also, be careful in that the phrase "for some" used in everyday conversation could be construed to mean that there need to be several (i.e. more than one) values to plug in for a to make the result true, but in math it is completely synonymous with "there exists".